 We use a method called "average daily balance (including new purchases)".

 - Unless an introductory or promotional APR is in effect, we will add a “Margin” to the

 U.S.Prime Rate to determine your standard variable APR.
 For each billing period we will use the U.S.Prime Rate, or the average of the U.S.Prime Rates if there is more than one, published in the Money Rates column of The Wall Street Journal three business days prior to your billing statement closing date.
 If the U.S.Prime Rate is not published or is otherwise unavailable, whether temporarily or permanently, we will select a substitute index that we believe, in our sole discretion, to be similar to the U.S.Prime Rate.
-Currently, the U.S.Prime Rate is 4.00 percentage points as of 04/27/2017.
+The U.S.Prime Rate is 4.00 percentage points as of 04/27/2017.

 - The "Margin" for purchases and balance transfers will be 15.74 percentage points.

 - The "Margin" for cash advances and overdraft protection advances will be 20.74 percentage points.

 Wells Fargo reserves the right to change terms, rates (APRs) and fees, at its discretion in accordance with the Consumer Credit Card Customer Agreement and Disclosure Statement ("Agreement") for your account and applicable law.